LTspice, amplifier circuits.

-This section contains several types of circuit blocks for simulation with LTspice.
+This page contains several amplifiers for simulation with LTspice.

-These include linear amplifiers (classes A, B and AB), nonlinear amplifiers (calsses C and D), switdhed mode power amplifiers, and a variable gain amplifier.
+These include linear amplifiers (classes A, B and AB), nonlinear amplifiers (classes C and D), switched mode power amplifiers, and a variable gain amplifier.

 Then click on the names below to download the circuits and get LTspice to open the circuits